 Requirement for Foreign Employees to Work

 EU citizens as well as EEA and Swiss citizens do not need any visas/permits to travel and work in the Czech Republic as they have free access to the Czech labour market.
-Free access to the Czech labour market is currently also provided to all Ukrainian citizens granted temporary protection (the law enabling free access is valid until 31 March 2023).
+Given the current situation in Ukraine, free access to the Czech labour market is also provided to all Ukrainian citizens granted temporary protection (temporary protection has been repeatedly extended and is now valid until 31 March 2025).

 In general, non-EU foreign employees may work on the basis of the below mentioned types of visas/permits: